 In collaboration with Dick Stephen we developed a centering device for use in the mill or lathe based onan inexpensive webcam.
 The article describing this was published in issue 112 of Model Engineers Workshop; this page contains the graticule files referred to in that article.
 The software we used for that project was "Willing Webcam".
 However, a more recent pair of articles in MEW by Mike Trethewey, based around his dedicated software package called CentreCam, looks like a much better alternative than using Willing Webcam.
 Trial versions of the software can be downloaded from his website; the site also carries an excellent description of how to construct the device.

-My workshop is currently in a state of flux, owing to an imminent move to the wilds of the Inner Hebrides early in 2014, so all bets are off regarding workshop time for the forseeable future.
+My workshop is currently in a state of flux, owing to a move to the wilds of the Inner Hebrides in 2014, so all bets are off regarding workshop time for the forseeable future.
 However, I hope to document the process of kitting out my new workshop in due course.

 Model Engineers Digital Workshop (L.S.
 Caine Electronic Services) who are the European distributors of the CNC version of the Taig desktop mill; also supplier of Divisionmaster, Revmaster, Electronic Leadscrew (ELS), and various DRO products.